 Permanent Partial Disability

 Permanent partial disability occurs when you are able to return to work at some point, but you will never be able to return to work in the same capacity.
 This type of disability is common with less severe permanent injury such as mild brain trauma, digital amputations, and other injuries that will have a limiting impact on your work productivity, but will not preclude you from working entirely.

 Employers are required to make accommodations where possible to allow workers to return to work in less demanding capacities suited to their disabilities.
 If your employer has duties available to you that you can perform with your permanent disability, you should accept them as long as you are able to do so, as unreasonable refusal to return to work may cause you to lose your benefits.

 The most severe and long-lasting injuries fall into this category.
 Catastrophic injuries such as major (debilitating) brain trauma, paralysis, and limb amputations are likely to result in a determination of total disability.
 Benefits in such cases continue until circumstances change.
 While there is no “permanent total disability” category, the effect of many such cases is that payments extend indefinitely.

 Contact an Atlanta Workers’ Compensation Attorney

 If you have been injured on the job, you are entitled not only to your medical expenses but also to your time off to recover.
 Do not let your employer try to rush you back to work by minimizing the extent of your disability.
-At Bader Law Firm, LLC, we know how to protect you from these intimidation tactics and ensure that you are given the time you need to fully heal before returning to work.
+At Bader Scott Injury Lawyers, we know how to protect you from these intimidation tactics and ensure that you are given the time you need to fully heal before returning to work.
 Let us handle your case.
 Call for a free case evaluation today.